 The Ombudsman considers that an applicant's intended or likely use or dissemination of the information may be taken into account for the limited purpose of determining whether disclosure could reasonably be expected to prejudice the protection of an individual's right to privacy.
-This is because the FOI Act is intended to be administered with a pro-disclosure bias.218
+This is because the FOI Act is intended to be administered with a pro-disclosure bias.244

-Section 17(2)(f) provides that decision-makers must not take into account an applicant's reason for seeking access to the information.
+Section 17(2)(f) provides that decision-makers must not take into account an applicant's reason for seeking access to the information (see exception at [6.2] above).
 This should therefore not be interpreted as requiring decision-makers to assume disclosure of the information will be to the 'world at large'.

-Where there is evidence that the applicant does not intend or is unlikely to widely disseminate the information, disclosure of the information may be less likely to prejudice the protection of an individual's right to privacy.219
+Where there is evidence that the applicant does not intend or is unlikely to widely disseminate the information, disclosure of the information may be less likely to prejudice the protection of an individual's right to privacy.245